trail.cam

 Is That Wild Boar Damage?
 How to Read Rooting, Wallows, and Tracks

 Did a wild boar do this?
-Learn to read rooting, wallows, rubs and tracks — and tell boar damage from badger, deer, bear and raccoo
+Learn to read rooting, wallows, rubs and tracks — and tell boar damage from badger, deer, bear and raccoon.

 How to Locate Elk in the Rut: Reading Bugles, Wallows, and Early-Season Sign